Own-Data-Privateer/hoardy-web/simple_server/README.md

 # What is `hoardy-web-sas`?

-`hoardy-web-sas` is a very simple archiving server for the [`Hoardy-Web` browser extension](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/extension/) (also [there](https://oxij.org/software/hoardy-web/tree/master/extension/)).
+`hoardy-web-sas` is a very simple archiving server for [the `Hoardy-Web` Web Extension browser add-on](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/extension/) (also [there](https://oxij.org/software/hoardy-web/tree/master/extension/)).

-I.e. this is the thing you run and then paste the URL of into `Server URL` setting in `Hoardy-Web`.
+I.e. this is the thing you run and then paste the URL of into the `Server URL` setting of the `Hoardy-Web` add-on.

 This thing is less than 200 lines of pure Python that only uses the Python\'s standard library and nothing else.
 You could be running it already.